wingmann9/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This directory contains files that are about Shell Input and Output Redirections; and Special characters command.
 The funtions of each script is given below:
+- 0-hello_world:  prints “Hello, World”, followed by a new line to the standard output.
 - 1-confused_smiley: displays a confused smiley "(Ôo)'.
 - 2-hellofile: displays the content of the /etc/passwd file.
 - 3-twofiles: displays the content of /etc/passwd and /etc/hosts.